Having a sponsor to help finance your Work the World trip can relieve a lot of pressure.

 Why are you taking this trip?

-My trip to Peru will mean I get to experience practising [X] in a developing country and get first-hand experience of a very different clinical setting to that at home.
+My trip to Ghana will mean I get to experience practising [X] in a developing country and get first-hand experience of a very different clinical setting to that at home.
 I will be there for [X] weeks and keeping a diary of my experiences, as well as publishing a research article and giving a presentation upon my return.
-The hospital I will be visiting in Peru is one of the busiest in the country and provides care to many of Peru’s poor.
+The hospital I will be visiting in Ghana is one of the busiest in the country and provides care to many of Ghana's poor.
 I am taking my trip with Work the World, a reputable company who have been conducting healthcare trips to developing countries for over a decade.

 How much money do you need?